‘Who will take care of my disabled child when I’m gone?’

 Tara jumped into advocacy, searching for the best physical and occupational therapists in the area.
 Still, a larger question kept them up at night: What would happen to Evan when he was an adult and they might no longer be there to take care of him?
 “It’s the scariest thing in the world,” says Tara.

-That’s a question faced by parents of the more than 14 million children in the U.S. who have special healthcare needs.1 One in four households has at least one child with a disability2 — a broad category encompassing everything from relatively mild disorders like attention deficit disorder or dyslexia to conditions that severely limit individuals’ ability to care for themselves, such as severe autism, Down syndrome or a rare disease like Evan’s.
+That’s a question faced by parents of the more than 14 million children in the U.S. who have special healthcare needs.
+One in four households has at least one child with a disability1 — a broad category encompassing everything from relatively mild disorders like attention-deficit/hyperactivity disorder or dyslexia to conditions that severely limit individuals’ ability to care for themselves, such as severe autism, Down syndrome or a rare disease like Evan’s.

 Moving beyond denial